 12. Where a Passenger signs a Contract, pays a deposit or purchases a Ticket in advance of the intended Sailing, by cheque, postal order, credit card, electronic transfer or other method, the Ticket shall be deemed to be issued, and or Contract entered into, and these Conditions of Carriage to apply from the time of receipt by the Carrier of such payment authority.

 13. Any Fare paid for a Ticket purchased for a Sailing which takes place is non-refundable and non-exchangeable other than at the Carrier’s sole discretion.

 15. The Carrier shall have sole discretion in setting the level of Fare applicable to any Sailing or group of Sailings and in effecting any special incentives, reductions or attractions for any Passenger of group of Passengers.

 16. Subject to the availability of space, the Carrier offers Tickets for sale to intending Passengers after they have boarded the Vessel.
-Any Passenger boarding the Vessel with intention to travel on a Sailing, must purchase a Ticket and is subject to these Conditions of Carriage form the time of his or her embarkation.
+Any Passenger boarding the Vessel with intention to travel on a Sailing, must purchase a Ticket and is subject to these Conditions of Carriage from the time of his or her embarkation.

 17. The Passenger shall be liable to reimburse the Carrier for all damage to the Vessel and its furnishings and equipment or any property of the Carrier caused directly or indirectly by any wilful or negligent act or omission on the part of the Passenger.
 The Passenger shall further pay the Carrier against any cost whatsoever which the Carrier may incur towards any person or company or Government for any personal injury or death, loss or damage to property caused directly or indirectly by any wilful or negligent act or omission on the part of the Passenger.